Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Conjecture on quantum computation

-If the above conjecture is correct, we can show that $H$ contains some infinitely many instances which cannot be solved in polynomial time by any classical computer.
+If the above conjecture is correct, we can show that $H$ contains some infinitely many instances that cannot be solved within polynomial time by any classical computer.
 That is, {\em $H$ contains infinitely many `hard' instances}.
 This can be seen using reduction to absurdity as follows.

-Suppose that the conjecture is correct but $H$ did {\em not} contain infinitely many instances which satisfy inequality (\ref{eq:TC>P}).
-Then, there would exist a classical computer that solves all instances in $H$ in time Poly$(L)$.
-By attaching this classical computer to $Q$ as a pre-processor, one could obtain another fast quantum computer $Q'$.
-However, states having $q=2$ would not appear in $Q'$ at all, in contradiction to the conjecture.
-Therefore, $H$ must contain infinitely many instances which satisfy inequality (\ref{eq:TC>P}), if our conjecture is correct.
+Suppose that the conjecture is correct but $H$ did {\em not} contain infinitely many instances that satisfy inequality (\ref{eq:TC>P}).
+Then, there would exist a classical computer that solves all instances in $H$ within the time Poly$(L)$.
+By attaching this classical computer to $Q$ as a preprocessor, one could obtain another fast quantum computer, $Q'$.
+However, states with $q=2$ would not appear in $Q'$ at all, in contradiction to the conjecture.
+Therefore, $H$ must contain infinitely many instances that satisfy inequality (\ref{eq:TC>P}) if our conjecture is correct.

 Note that $H$ is {\em not} uniquely determined for a given problem because an appropriate subset of $H$ can be another $H$.
 To confirm the above conjecture, it is sufficient to find {\em one} of many possible $H$'s.